How to Start an LLC

 5. Create an Operating Agreement

-While not required in every state, an Operating Agreement is crucial for your LLC’s success.
+While not required in every state, an Operating Agreement is key for your LLC’s success.
 This internal document outlines how your LLC will be managed, how profits and losses are distributed, and what happens if members want to leave or new members join.

 Your Operating Agreement should cover: